Online Multiplayer Games Your Friends Will Play With You

-Saving the world, defusing bombs, saving the world from an invasion is for a lot of people more fun with friends fighting alongside them.
+Saving the world, defusing bombs, defending the world from an alien invasion is for a lot of people more fun with friends fighting alongside them.

 But not every game that comes along will be popular enough or have the longevity to hold a meaningful player count.
 It is an unfortunate reality that a lot of huge triple-A titles that are hyped up with massive marketing blitz turn out to be vapid and vacuous grind fests.